 Communities

-Communities are groups of team members that work on a shared goal.
+Communities are groups of team members that work on a shared goal that is not yet part of a team or reflected in the general duties of a unit.
 Every team member can join or create a community and colleagues outside our organisation are of course welcome to participate as well.

 Endurance